 After my last half marathon in October, I was finished with races until 2020.
-While I was happy with the effort I had put in all year, I was ready for a break from training, and I was thinking about the upcoming year.
-I remember mentally planning out all of my races for 2019 and being so excited to run my firstmarathon.
+While I was happy with the effort I had put in all year long, I was ready for a break from training, and I was beginning to think about the upcoming year.
+I remember mentally planning out all of my races for 2019, and being so excited to run my first marathon.
 This year, planning out my races for 2020 has gone a bit differently.
 I knew I wanted to run another marathon, but I was unsure if the Fargo Marathon was the one I wanted to run again.
-Don’t get me wrong, running the Fargo Marathon in 2019 was amazing.
+Don’t get me wrong, running the Fargo Marathon in 2019 was amazing!
 The crowds were awesome despite cold, windy, and rainy conditions, but training for a marathon during a Fargo winter was HARD.
 It takes a lot of mental preparation, and even some bribery, to get myself outside in the cold and snow, or on a treadmill to get my miles in.
-That’s when I decided I needed a change this year, and that I was going to put my name in the lottery for the Chicago Marathon.
+That’s when I decided that I needed a change this year, and that I was going to put my name in the lottery for the Chicago Marathon.

 Thank you for entering the Bank of America Chicago Marathon non-guaranteed entry drawing.
 We regret to inform you that your name was not selected.

 I was disappointed to say the least.
-I had been using the Chicago Marathon as way to keep myself out of running burn out, and I had pictured crossing the finish line during my training runs for awhile.
-I told my mom that I didn’t get in and then I went about my day, starting to map out a training plan for the Fargo Marathon.
+I had been using the Chicago Marathon as way to keep myself out of a running burn out, and I had pictured crossing the finish line during my training runs for awhile.
+I told my mom that I didn’t get in and then I went about my day; starting to map out a training plan for the Fargo Marathon.
 When I got to the gym later that day, I was relieved to hear that other runners had also gotten the same disappointing email.
 With a sense of relief that I wasn’t the only runner disappointed in their lottery result, I grabbed my phone and running shoes, and went to run out some frustration on the treadmill.
-That’s when I got the notification on Facebook from my mom about running the Chicago Marathon for a charity.
+That’s when I got the Facebook notification from my mom about running the Chicago Marathon for a charity.
 I was suddenly excited about the chance of possibly still running Chicago.
-I chewed it over throughout the night, thinking about if it was possible to raise anywhere from $1,500-$2,000 for a charity I wanted to support.
-My friends and family assured me it was possible and without skipping a beat, I contacted JDRF, Juvenile Diabetes Research Foundation, the next morning about a charity bib for their organization.
+I chewed it over throughout the night, thinking about if it was possible to raise anywhere from $1,500-$2,000 for a charity of my choice.
+My friends and family assured me it was possible, and without skipping a beat, I contacted JDRF (Juvenile Diabetes Research Foundation) the next morning about a charity bib for their organization.